Table of Contents

 Ayam Cemani Temperament and Disposition

-Generally, the Cemani has been reported to be a likeable and friendly bird.
+Generally, the Cemani has been reported to be a likable and friendly bird.
 They are gentle, docile, and intelligent- including the roosters.

-They have been described as flighty, but a big number of people who have them say this is not so.
-They are a low maintenance and easy to handle fowl.
+They have been described as flighty, but many people who have them say this is not so.
+They are low maintenance and easy to handle fowl.

-They are kind of winter hardy- handling winter well when given the appropriate shelter and housing.
+They are winter hardy- handling winter well when given the appropriate shelter and housing.

 Since they originated in Indonesia, you can agree that they will handle heat pretty well.

-Want more ideas on Ayam Cemani egss and breed information?
+Want more ideas on Ayam Cemani eggs and breed information?
 Continue reading…

 Common Health Issues

-I couldn’r find out any health problems with this particular chicken breed, but this is a great avenue to talk about fibromelanosis of the Ayam Cemani.
+I couldn’t find any health problems with this particular chicken breed, but this is a great avenue to talk about fibromatosis of the Ayam Cemani.

 The bird was a mutant fibromelanistic gene- a gene that deposits excessive black pigment.